 Working together to enable people to enjoy music without any restrictions

 Since its founding in 2006, the Hear the World Foundation has been campaigning for hearing loss prevention and supporting disadvantaged people with hearing loss, especially children.
-Lukas Braunschweiler, CEO of Sonova and President of the Hear the World Foundation Board explains:"Our partnership with Good News marks a further milestone for our foundation and exemplifies the preventative work that we have been doing for many years.
+Lukas Braunschweiler, former CEO of Sonova and President of the Hear the World Foundation Board explains:"Our partnership with Good News marks a further milestone for our foundation and exemplifies the preventative work that we have been doing for many years.
 We want as many concert-goers as possible to protect their hearing.
 Here is something that few people know – noise-related hearing loss is irreversible."
 Good News CEO Gérard Jenni adds: “In the Hear the World Foundation, we have found a partner that is an excellent fit for Good News.
 Both of us have the same aim – enabling people to enjoy music without any restrictions.
 We are looking forward to experiencing many concerts together.”

 Key tips for protecting yourself against noise-related hearing loss: